brianmay/robotica-remote-rust/README.md

 * Revise error handling.
 Anything unexpected will panic with limited debug information.
-* When MQTT connection goes down, it stops working.
-Probably need to resubscribe to topics whenever connection is established.
 * Only one button controller implemented, and is specific to Robotica lights.
 * Button config is hardcoded.
 * Fix dodgy code to get topic from mqtt message.
 See https://github.com/ivmarkov/rust-esp32-std-demo/issues/64